ChristianHinkle/MeddySDK_Meddyproject/README.md

 ### 1. Invoke CMake on the Project (the Configure Step)

-Command line: `cmake --preset="windows-x64-debug"`.
+Command line: `cmake --preset="win-debug-default"`.

-IDE: Choose the `windows-x64-debug` configure preset, and "configure" the CMake project.
+IDE: Choose the `win-debug-default` configure preset, and "configure" the CMake project.

 ### 2. Invoke a Build Command

-Command line: `cmake --build --preset="windows-x64-debug"`.
+Command line: `cmake --build --preset="win-debug"`.

-IDE: Choose the `windows-x64-debug` build preset, and "build" it.
+IDE: Choose the `win-debug` build preset, and "build" it.

 ## Test Instructions 🧪